Thank you for reading our post, please rate this article at the end.

 First, we should understand what sport even means.

-The Council of Europe reasons why fishing is a sport as casual or organized physical activity which aims at:
+The Council of Europe reasons why fishing is a sport as a casual or organized physical activity which aims at:

 - Improving physical and mental well-being.